abebgit/TopFLow/README.md

-The purpose of this PSSE-Based Modeling is to evaluate the performance of the FACTS devices and to run optimal and steady state power flows.
+The PSSE-Based Modeling is utilized to evaluate the performance of the FACTS devices by undertaking optimal and steady state power flows.